GMRES-Accelerated ADMM for Quadratic Objectives: ADMM for quadratic problems

 \subsection{Reducing the cost of GMRES}

 A significant shortcoming of GMRES is its need to store and manipulate an $N\times k$ dense matrix at the $k$-th iteration.
 Its $\Theta(k^{2}N)$ time and $\Theta(kN)$ memory requirements become unsustainable once $k$ grows large.
 It was proved by Faber and Manteuffel that these complexity figures cannot be substantially reduced without destroying the optimal property of GMRES~\cite{faber1984necessary}.
-Hence, if many GMRES iterations are desired, then a limited-memory approach must be used.
+Hence, if many GMRES iterations are desired, then we must give up on its optimality and adopt a limited-memory heuristic.

 One limited-memory approach is to periodically restart GMRES: after $p$ iterations, the final iterate is extracted, and used as the initial point for a new set of $p$ iterations.
-However, a significant issue with restarting ADMM-GMRES is that it may stall, meaning that it would fail to make further progress after a certain number of iterations.
-Alternatively, we may use a method based on Lanczos biorthogonalization, like BiCG, QMR and their transpose-free variants; see~\cite{saad2003iterative} for their implementation details.
-These methods are entirely heurstic, but tend to work well when GMRES converges quickly, and do not stall as easily as restarted GMRES.
+An issue with the resulting algorithm, known as GMRES($p$), is that it can stall, meaning that it may fail to make further progress after a certain number of iterations.
+Alternatively, a Krylov method based on Lanczos biorthogonalization may be used, including BiCG, QMR and their transpose-free variants; see~\cite{saad2003iterative}.
+These are entirely heuristic, but tend to work well when GMRES converges quickly, and do not stall as easily as restarted GMRES.
 QMR is often preferred over BiCG for being more stable and for having a convergence analysis somewhat related to GMRES.

-Figure~\ref{fig:restarts} compares GMRES with restarted GMRES and QMR for an ``easy'' and ``difficult'' problems of comparable conditioning.
-In the ``easy'' example, all these methods outperform basic ADMM, with QMR converging almost as rapidly as GMRES.
-But in the ``difficult'' example, all of these limited-memory methods stall, or get close to stalling.
-Only the full GMRES is able to converge at the $(\kappa^{1/4}-1)/(\kappa^{1/4}+1)$ rate.
+Limited-memory variants of ADMM-GMRES can be developed by viewing it as a preconditioned GMRES solution of the augmented KKT system $H(\beta)u=v(\beta)$ in (\ref{eq:augKKT}) using the matrix $M(\beta)$ in (\ref{eq:augKKTsplit}) as the preconditioner.
+For example, we obtain ADMM-GMRES($p$) and ADMM-QMR by using GMRES($p$) and QMR in place of regular GMRES, respectively.
+Fig.~\ref{fig:restarts} compares ADMM with ADMM-GMRES and these two limited-memory variants, as applied to two problems of comparable conditioning.
+In the first, ``easy'' example, all limited-memory variants of ADMM-GMRES outperform basic ADMM, with ADMM-QMR converging almost as rapidly as ADMM-GMRES, despite requring far less time and memory.
+But in the second, ``difficult'' example, all of these limited-memory variants stall, or get close to stalling.
+Only ADMM-GMRES is able to converge at the desired $(\kappa^{1/4}-1)/(\kappa^{1/4}+1)$ rate.

-\section{GMRES Convergence Analysis}
+\section{GMRES convergence analysis}

 Krylov subspace methods like GMRES are closely associated with the idea of approximating a matrix inverse using a low-order matrix polynomial.
 To explain, consider substituting the constraints of the GMRES least-squares problem (\ref{eq:gmres_min}) into its objective, to yield